glabular/AssemblyInfoEditor/README.md

 # AssemblyInfo Editor
 ## Overview
 AssemblyInfoEditor is a tool designed to help manage 'InternalsVisibleTo' attributes in C# projects by moving them from the 'AssemblyInfo.cs' file to the project file.
-This tool simplifies the management of 'InternalsVisibleTo' attributes.

 ## Features
 Moves InternalsVisibleTo attribute from AssemblyInfo.cs into SDK-style project file.